-As you prepare for the SAT, it’s helpful to understand how the test works so you can focus and improve your score (and scholarship opportunities).
-This blog is a deep dive into the SAT sections, questions, and timings.
+As you prepare for the SAT this year (in 2024, the Digital SAT will be very different), it’s helpful to understand how the test works to improve your score (and scholarships).
+This blog is a deep dive into the SAT sections, questions, and time allowed.

 What are the SAT Sections?

-There are four sections on the SAT covering three different subjects.
-In total, there are 154 questions.
-The entire test takes 3 hours, not including the ten-minute break after Reading or the five-minute break after the first Math section.
+The SAT has four sections: three different subjects and 154 questions total.
+The entire test takes 3 hours, not including the ten-minute break after Reading and the five-minute break after the first Math section.

-The Reading Comprehension section provides 65 minutes to answer 52 questions.
+The Reading Comprehension section allows 65 minutes to answer 52 questions.
 That averages out to 75 seconds to answer each question.

 This section includes five reading passages, each with 10 or 11 questions.
 According to the SAT, the passages include content from U.S. and world literature, history/social studies, and science.
-Students will also be asked “best-evidence” question pairs where you will find the sentence(s) in the passage that supports your answer to a previous question.
+Students will also be asked “best-evidence” question pairs where you will find the sentence(s) in the passage that you’ll need to reference in some questions.

 Writing & Language Test

 The Writing & Language test provides 35 minutes to answer 44 questions.
-That means students have roughly 48 seconds for each question.
+This means you have roughly 48 seconds for each question.

-Because there are two math sections, math consists of 50% of the total score.
+Because there are two math sections, math comprises 50% of the total score.
 Calculators are only allowed on the second math section

 The two sections include content in four main areas: